-Click the link to the right to listen to all Geointeresting podcasts.
+Click the links below to listen to each Geointeresting podcast episode.

 Episode 22 (6/15/2017): NGA LGBT members talk intersectionality across communities - June is Lesbian, Gay, Bisexual and Transgender Pride Month.
 At NGA, team members constantly intersect - comparing work notes across the team, relaying information across the agency and discussing what they did over the weekend.
 A successful workplace relies on multiple identities interconnecting positively and productively to ensure mission success.